samualon/digital-garden/content/School/Organising for entrepreneurship/Why the lean start-up changes everything by Blank.md

 4. Introduce product
 5. Maximize sales

 Until they eventually suffer a fatal setback.
-75% of [[Start-up]]s fail.
+75% of [[Startup]]s fail.

 A new process that decreases risk of failure emerged, the [[Lean start-up method]].
 It differs from tradition